ghobs91/primus-news/README.md

 Feel free to contribute to this project and make it even better!
 If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request.

-Thank you for using rssTea!
+Thank you for using Primus News!
 Happy browsing and listening! 🍵🎧